Compulsive Liars and how to deal with them

 This doesn’t mean you learn to condone lying or agree with it.
 You just no longer have emotional reactions about it.
 When you are aware that someone lied to you because they were trained by other people and circumstances you won’t take it personally.
 You then have an opportunity to deal with the situation in a way that isn’t driven out of emotional reactions.

-Just for starters we learned to lie in order to be polite.
+- We learned to lie in order to be polite and respectful: Just for starters we learned to lie in order to be polite.
 When we were kids, and we visited relatives or friends we ate whatever they served for dinner even if we didn’t like it.
 If we really hated it we might have slid it under the table to the dog so it looked like we ate it.
 When the host asked, “How was the meal?” we did the polite thing and told them how much we enjoyed it.

-When I was in grade school I was visiting my friends house after school.
+- We lie so we don’t get punished or hurt: When I was in grade school I was visiting my friends house after school.
 One of the cool things we did was climb onto the garage roof and jump off into grass.
 My friend’s mom came home later in the afternoon and asked us what we had been doing all afternoon.
 We didn’t mention the jumping off the roof part.
 We lied to our parents so we didn’t get punished.

-If kids are playing and they break something they try to hide it.
+- We lied in order to build trust and loyalty: If kids are playing and they break something they try to hide it.
 If they are playing with something that they shouldn’t play with they don’t confess the truth.
 Children don’t want to be punished so they lie or withhold the truth.

 As a kid if we broke something like a vase while playing we made pact with our friends or sibling not to tell.
 When the parent asked what happened to the vase we answered, â€œI don’t know.”
 We lied to our parents in order to maintain the trust and loyalty of our friends.
 Of course parents don’t give up that easily.
 Usually kids will succumb to the pressure of their parent’s questions and tell the truth eventually.
 This turns the promise of loyalty and secrecy with our friend into a lie.